Host Defense Lion's Mane Capsules Review 2026: Worth the Price?

 Partial

-Small human trials show modest cognitive benefit; not proven robustly
+Small human trials show modest cognitive benefit; not proven in healthy adults

 Based on: Lion's Mane Mycelium